theironcook/Backbone.ModelBinder/README.md

 * Direction - either ModelToView or ViewToModel
 * Value - the model's attribute value or the view element's value
 * Attribute Name
-* Model - this is more useful when your dealing with calculated attributes
+* Model - this is more useful when you're dealing with calculated attributes

 If your binding to a read-only element like a `<div>` you'll just ignore the direction parameter - it's always ModelToView.
 In most cases, you'll be able to ignore the attribute name and model parameters but they can be helpful in some situations discussed later.